lucentcosmos/SparkLogsAnalyzer/chapter2/streaming.md

 There are more built-in input methods for streaming - check them out in the reference API documents for the StreamingContext.

-## KafkaInputDStream
+## Kafka

 While the previous example picks up new log files right away - the log files aren't copied over until a long time after the HTTP requests in the logs actually occurred, so we don't get up to date log statistics.
 To get real time logs processing, we need a way to send over log lines immediately.
 Kafka is a high-throughput distributed message system that is perfect for that use case.
+There is an external module of Spark for Kafka import.

-Here is some useful documentation to set up with Kafka in streaming:
+Here is some useful documentation to set up Kafka for Spark Streaming:

 * [Kafka Documentation](http://kafka.apache.org/documentation.html)
 * [KafkaUtils class in the external module of the Spark project](https://github.com/apache/spark/blob/master/external/kafka/src/main/scala/org/apache/spark/streaming/kafka/KafkaUtils.scala) - This is the external module that has been written that imports data from Kafka into Spark Streaming.